hirleydayan/RepData_PeerAssessment1/PA1_template.md

 A number of **2304** entries in the dataset has **missing values**.

-For filling the gaps in the dataset, the commands shown in the lines following replace the NA steps with the mean steps values, in integer, from the equivalent interval .
+For filling the gaps in the dataset, the commands shown in the lines that follows replace the NA steps with the mean steps values, in integer, from the equivalent interval.

 ```r